Somayyah/mohammed_S-htu_devops_ab_submission/README.md

 ## Nextcloud - PostgreSQL Setup and Deployment:<br>
 Deploying Nextcloud in congugation with PostgreSQL database is a rather simple task, to successfuly perform the setup I followed these steps:
-__Step 1:__ On our cluster, we create a workload with these parameters:
+__Step 1:__ On our cluster, we create the nextcloud workload with these parameters:
 * Name: nextcloud-website
 * Docker Image: nextcloud
 * Port Mapping: